Doll, Toy and Game Manufacturers

 Industry Overview

-The 500 Doll, toy and game manufacturers in the US design and produce complete dolls, doll parts, doll clothes, action figures, toys, electronic and nonelectronic games, hobby kits, and children's vehicles (except metal bicycles and tricycles).
+The 500 doll, toy and game manufacturers in the US design and produce complete dolls, doll parts, doll clothes, action figures, toys, electronic and nonelectronic games, hobby kits, and children's vehicles (except metal bicycles and tricycles).
 The majority of toy production and supply chains are in Asia and Mexico.
 Large firms may own manufacturing facilities abroad, and both large and small firms rely on third-party contract manufacturing in foreign countries.

 Seasonal, Uneven Demand